SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 11. The Client can save information to __CDN__.
     - The __Content Delivery Network(CDN)__ stores copies of your website’s data that doesn’t change too often.
-    __*Note:*__ For more details on CDN, you can refer to CDN section of [Database Storages](../1.%20System%20Design%20Basics/Database%20and%20Storage%20Basics.md).
+    *Note:* For more details on CDN, you can refer to the CDN section of [Database Storages](../1.%20System%20Design%20Basics/Database%20and%20Storage%20Basics.md).

-12. We can use in-memory cache to avoid additional __network data usage__ on duplicate download of map data by drivers.
+12. We can use in-memory cache to __avoid__ additional __network data usage__ on duplicate download of map data by drivers.
-    - In-memory cache can help us to update data only if the server map data changes.
+    - __In-memory cache__ can help us to update data only if the server map data changes.

 __Overall Flow Of View Map__: